pdobsan/oama/Readme.md

 automatically in the background transparent to the user.

 The OAuth2 credentials are kept *encrypted* in a **back end**.

+Oama also refers to juvenile goatfish in Hawaii.

 ### Provided back-end methods